visit-dav/visit/src/doc/using_visit/MakingItPretty/Annotations.rst

 tab then typing new tick spacing values into the **Major minimum**, **Major maximum**, **Major spacing**, and **Minor spacing** text fields.

-The 3D grid lines are a set of lines that make a grid over the the bounding box.
+The 3D grid lines are a set of lines that make a grid over the bounding box.
 The grid lines are disabled by default but you can enable them by checking the **Show grid** check box.
 The grid lines correspond to the major tick marks.